 - University of Otago, Wellington

-We belong administratively to the Otago School of Medical Sciences (OSMS).
-Our Head of Department reports directly to the OSMS Dean, who in turn is responsible to the Pro-Vice-Chancellor, Division of Health Sciences.
+We belong administratively to the School of Biomedical Sciences (BMS).
+Our Head of Department reports directly to the BMS Dean, who in turn is responsible to the Pro-Vice-Chancellor, Division of Health Sciences.

-The OSMS was established at the beginning of 1996 and comprises:
+The BMS was established at the beginning of 1996 and comprises:

 - Department of Anatomy